 Thanks to the LN, even some of the largest brands have started using Bitcoin.

-Some brands using the Bitcoin LN are:
+Some brands that have used the Bitcoin LN are:

 Several exchanges have begun to support the LN.
 Here are a few of them:

 The Lightning Network can handle a maximum throughput of 1,000,000 transactions per second.